FabCovid19: Automated FACS simulation¶

 Examples:

-fabsim localhost covid19_ensemble:configs='test',cores=1,replicas=1,measures=measures,starting_infections=10,job_wall_time=0:15:00
+fabsim localhost covid19_ensemble:config='test',cores=1,replicas=1,measures=measures,starting_infections=10,job_wall_time=0:15:00

-fabsim localhost covid19_ensemble:configs='harrow'
+fabsim localhost covid19_ensemble:config='harrow'

-fabsim localhost covid19_ensemble:configs='brent;harrow;hillingdon'
+fabsim localhost covid19_ensemble:config='brent;harrow;hillingdon'

 To run an ensemble of parallel runs, using 4 cores per run, you can use a comment like the following examples:

-fabsim localhost covid19_ensemble:configs='brent',cores=4,replicas=1,simulation_period=500,measures=measures,starting_infections=460,job_wall_time=1:00:00,solver=pfacs
+fabsim localhost covid19_ensemble:config='brent',cores=4,replicas=1,simulation_period=500,measures=measures,starting_infections=460,job_wall_time=1:00:00,solver=pfacs

-fabsim localhost covid19_ensemble:configs='test',cores=4,replicas=1,starting_infections=460,measures=measures,solver=pfacs
+fabsim localhost covid19_ensemble:config='test',cores=4,replicas=1,starting_infections=460,measures=measures,solver=pfacs

 fabsim <localhost/remote machine> cal_avg_csv:<location_scenario>,<measures=measure_yml_file>